GALLMET-Extra product information leaflet, literature review and laboratory test

 Click on the icon to print the page:

-The GALLMET Mix and Natural products are available in ALL pharmacies and some herbal shops or can be ordered!
+The GALLMET products are available in all Hungarian pharmacies and in some herbal shops!

 Purchase directly from the manufacturer